Welcome

 I received my BS in Physics from the Georgia Institute of Technology in Atlanta with a minor in French.
 My early research interests were a bit scattered, with a few short stints in high energy and experimental condensed matter physics.
 After Covid forced science online I found my calling on the computational side of condensed matter where I can explore the physics I am interested in with meticulous control and arbitrary precision.

-I am currently pursuing a PhD in Condensed Matter Physics at The University of Washington in Seattle, under the advisement of Gerald T. Seidler and John J. Rehr.
-My research centers around x-ray spectroscopy as a powerful tool for explaining all sorts of atomic, electronic, and material properties.
-My thesis topic is a first-principles approach to core-to-core X-ray Emission Spectroscopy (XES), focusing on highly correlated 3d-transition metals.
+I have recently recieved my PhD in Condensed Matter Physics from The University of Washington in Seattle, under the advisement of Gerald T. Seidler and John J. Rehr.
+My research centered around computational and theoretical methods for treating x-ray spectroscopy, a powerful tool for explaining all sorts of atomic, electronic, and material properties.
+My thesis was about first-principles approach to core-to-core X-ray Emission Spectroscopy (XES), focusing on highly correlated 3d-transition metals.

 I work extensively with Python (numpy, scipy, pandas, matplotlib, tensorflow, ect) and Mathematica for data analysis, with some moderate use of Lua and C++ for scripting and development of new electronic structure software.
 In all aspects of my work, I focus on clear and thorough representation of data, with significant effort being put towards finding interesting ways of visualizing information to better tell a complete story.